WBIX: WVDA

 In May 1953, General Teleradio – then the name for General Tire's broadcasting division – sold WNAC to Vic Diehm and Associates, Inc., for $125,000.
-At the same time, it bought WLAW (AM 680) and WLAW-FM (FM 93.7), both licensed to Lawrence, Massachusetts, from Hildreth and Rogers for $475,000.
-General Teleradio then surrendered the 93.7 license, as it retained its existing FM property, WNAC-FM (98.5).
+At the same time, it bought WLAW (AM 680) and WLAW-FM 93.7, both licensed to Lawrence, Massachusetts, from Hildreth and Rogers for $475,000.
+General Teleradio then surrendered the 93.7 license, as it retained its existing FM property, WNAC-FM 98.5.
 On June 17, 1953, General Teleradio changed WLAW's call sign to WNAC and moved 1260 AM's old format there.
 On- and off-air personnel were reassigned at the same time.
 In effect, the new WNAC (680 AM) licensed to Lawrence became the successor to the old WNAC (1260 AM) licensed to Boston.
 For this reason, this transaction is often reckoned as a "move" of WNAC from 1260 to 680.
 Vic Diehm and Associates subsequently changed 1260 AM's calls to WVDA and launched a new format on the station, using WLAW's former studios in the Hotel Bradford in Boston.

 Most of WVDA's programming was from the ABC Radio Network, with some local programming.
-Among them were a few DJ shows, and for a brief time in the mid-1950s, a 3-hour morning news block.
+Among them were a few DJ shows, and for a brief time in the mid-1950s, a three-hour morning news block.